jacobelec/AXI4-Lite-GPIO-Perpherial-with-Interrupts-and-Debouncing/README.md

    - Short glitches ignored when debounce > 0

  ## Verification
  Mostly used a directed testbench method in SystemVerilog to ensure the intended design is implemented properly.
+Working on using UVM now...